Community & Belonging

 4. The food gathering — long tables, slow dinners

-The trick to meeting people through food is: don''t go to a restaurant, go to a long-table evening.
-Yellow Flower''s Wednesday open table.
+The trick to meeting people through food is: don''t go to a restaurant, go to a long-table evening. yellow-flower-cafe''s Wednesday open table.
 The Sunday brunches that pop up in Penestanan villas.
 The night-market stalls in Sayan where the same five expats are always on the bench out front.

 5. The micro-community of your work